 Katarina Gadjanski BSc (Hons) LCCH Dip.
 Psych UKCP

-Katarina’s psychotherapy practice integrates Transpersonal and Jungian Psychotherapy, Psychosynthesis and Embodied Psychotherapy.
+Katarina’s psychotherapy practice integrates Transpersonal Psychotherapy, Integrative Psychosynthesis and Embodied Psychotherapy.
 She has a special interest in work around somatic expression of emotional issues and trauma.

-In addition to her private practice, where she works one-to-one with clients, Katarina also facilitates psychotherapy groups and personal development workshops, as well as dance and movement and meditation workshops.
-She is the founder of Four Elements DMTM and co-founder of the Institute of Embodied Psychotherapy www.embodiedpsychotherapy.org.uk
+In addition to her private practice, where she works one-to-one with clients, Katarina also facilitates psychotherapy groups and personal development workshops, as well as dance-movement and meditation workshops.
+She is the founder of Four Elements DMTM and co-founder of the Institute of Embodied Psychotherapy

 where she teaches Integrative Embodied Psychotherapy.

 Katarina moved from former Yugoslavia to the UK in 1994 where she studied ‘Health Sciences & Homeopathy’ at the University of Westminster.
 In 2007 she trained in Transpersonal Psychotherapy at CCPE (Centre for Counselling and Psychotherapy Education) in London and completed post-diploma psychotherapy training at the Re-Vision, Centre for Integrative Psychosynthesis.
 She also trained in Group Facilitation first at Re-Vision and more recently at the Gestalt Centre in London.
-Katarina worked at several clinics across London over 15 years and is currently practicing at Chiswick Psychotherapy, Counselling and Homeopathy Clinic in West London, which she founded in 2003.
+Katarina worked at several clinics across London almost 20 years and is currently practicing at Chiswick Psychotherapy, Counselling and Homeopathy Clinic in West London.

 In her private practice, Katarina works with people from all walks of life, including clients who want to explore their relationship problems, loss of meaning or direction in their life, to those suffering with stress related illnesses, trauma, anxiety & mood disorders.
 She also works with people who are looking for spiritual guidance and those who want to explore or reconnect with their creativity.

 Katarina had been practicing various forms of meditation for over 20 years, so she was particularly interested in how she could bring the therapeutic elements of meditation into psychotherapeutic work.
-Consequently she started using mindfulness meditation and visualisations with clients who suffered from depression and anxiety, which brought a great relief to many.
+Consequently she started using mindfulness meditation and visualisations with clients who suffered from depression and anxiety and had great results using this approach.